SingingFoot/scrivener/content/TechDoc/API/4waysapi.md

 weight = 1
 +++

-# Four ways to make an API call in JavaScript

 There are many ways to make an API call in different programming languages.
 In JavaScript an API could be called in four ways:

-    XMLHttpRequest
+- XMLHttpRequest
-    Fetch API
+- Fetch API
-    Axios
+- Axios
-    JQuery
+- JQuery

 Use JSON [Placeholder](https://jsonplaceholder.typicode.com/users) service to get API data.
 It has an endpoint with 10 users data.